brooks-builds/get_the_streamer_game/README.md

     - [ ] Victory is Mine!
     - [ ] Who is the Best?
     - [ ] Not today!
+  - [ ] When streamer wins, show list of enemies
 - [ ] Clean up code
   - [ ] Make command.rs nicer
   - [ ] Extracting command in lib/update is not great :(